Bran-hoff/landlab/docs/source/getting_started/team_quickstart.md

 2. The second that your fork is created, it may quickly be out of sync with the main trunk - [Keep Landlab Updated](https://landlab.readthedocs.io/en/master/development/install/updating.html)

-$ git fetch upstream
+`git fetch upstream`

 [to do - address nuances of what to fetch when working on a team, origin? upstream? whose remote?

+Update Landlab Master:
+`git remote set-url origin https://github.com/landlab/landlab/` `git fetch`

+Update Branch for other work on other Branches :
+`git remote set-url origin https://github.com/ChristinaB/landlab/` `git fetch`

-3. Create a new branch
+3. Make a plan for a new branch

-4. Add Collaborators
+3a.
+Add Collaborators

 Branch leaders - Add Collaborators to your Branch in Github, Settings, Manage Access, Invite Collaborators.

+3b.
 Branch contributors:

+Step 1.
+Fork Allison's branch

+Step 2.
 Code to jump onto Allison's branches: open git-bash (or your preferred terminal) within your local landlab branch check your remotes with $git remote -v (if you don't see a remote with a link to her fork of landlab, you'll need to add one)